 Home Economics, is a fun and engaging subject area that allows students to be creative and practical.
 Further, the subject provides the development of our students' teamwork, inclusivity and leadership skills that are integral to our school culture.
 Below is our range of the subjects that we're currently facilitating in 2018

-Students are introduced to the study of nutrition, basic commodities and their contribution to health and skills in basic food preparation.
+Students are introduce to the study of nutrition, basic commodities and their contribution to health and skills in basic food preparation.
 This is a taster course to ignite their passion for food.

 The focus for this unit is to allow students to further enhance their knowledge in nutritional value of foods, looking at the Healthy Eating Pyramid.
 They will also have the opportunity to explore cooking methods and improve their kitchen skills.

 Students will continue to build on their food preparation skills and will understand how time has affected our food supply; past, present and the future.
 They will continue to develop knowledge of nutrition and independence in food preparation skills and will be required to work individually as well as part of a team.

 Students in this class will be further developing their textile skills with a range of different projects.
 With a focus on sustainable fashion, students will be creating a Boomerang Bag designed to promote shopping without using plastic bags.
 Further, the students will design and create their own pencil case and make-up bags.